dabit3/a2a-x402-typescript/README.md

 **To add a new product:**
 - Client: Update the LLM parsing examples in `parseUserMessage()`
-- Merchant: Pricing is automatic (fixed at 1 USDC)
+- Merchant: Products are recognized automatically; pricing is hash-based by default

 **To change pricing:**
-- Edit `agent.ts:135` in client-agent
+- Edit `getProductPrice()` function in `merchant-agent/agent.ts` (currently uses SHA-256 hash of product name)
-- Edit `agent.ts` in merchant-agent (if implementing dynamic pricing)
+- Options: Fixed pricing, database lookups, API calls, tiered pricing, etc.

 **To add payment methods:**
 - Extend the payment requirements in both agents